Header Logo

 Email hooks that actually work

-If your email doesn't stop their scroll in those critical moments, you've lost your chance.
+If your email doesn't stop their scroll in the first few seconds after it's opened, you've lost your chance.

 Most players start their emails with: